 - Parents/carers must put parental controls in place so you can only access sites/apps that are age appropriate.
-There are many websites with guidance on how to do this. - Only accept 'friends' that you know, friends in your year group or at home that you have met face to face. - You must have permission to take someone's photo and their permission to post it on social media. - When sending a text message to a friend or to a group chat, don't be unkind, rude or swear. - Think about messages you send or photos you post because, once you press send, it's out there and you can't take it back. - All electronic devices need to be handed in before school and at nighttime each day
+There are many websites with guidance as how to do this. - Only accept 'friends' that you know, friends in your year group or at home that you have met face to face. - You must have permission to take someone's photo and their permission to post it on social media. - When sending a text message to a friend or to a group chat, don't be unkind, rude or swear.